markuman/scaling-fortnight/README.md

 # Todo

-* set individual redis connection
+* password and databasenumber for redis connection
 * add simple api/cli to re-scale endpoints
 * magic-detection when an endpoint is gone? how?
-* test/fix/finish docker branch
+* improve docker branch
+* check if redisContext is still valid
+* scriptable background/watch process in Lua